tjchhajed/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 ## DR Plan
 ### Pre-Steps:
 List steps you would perform to setup the infrastructure in the other region.
 It doesn't have to be super detailed, but high-level should suffice.
-First I would perform steps to make the application HA:
-- Change from 2 db node to 3 nodes.
-- Change from 2 K8s nodes cluster to 3 K8s nodes cluster.
-Then make sure to run application in multiple regions, for this we use IAC in terraform Use DNS for DB name
+Use DNS for DB name
 For DB's try to use automatic failover to avoid any downtime.
 Make sure entire infrastructure is set up in both regions.